dglaude/hid-remapper/expressions/README.md

-Trying various usage of expressions to filter tremor mouvement on the mouse input.
+Trying various usage of expressions to computer/filter mouse movement based on mouse input.

 **Test 1: Clipping X and Y values**

+This could have some usefullness for filtering Tremor as it limit big movement to the maximum value.
+This also slow down any fast movement you may want to do.

 Here are the two expressions to use:
 * `0x00010030 input_state scaling -1 mul scaling clamp` <= Filter X value